dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 3.4.4 =
+= 3.4.6 =
-3.1.9 * Fix: Check fb access token not working properly
+3.4.6 * New: Make use of Twitter character limit of 280 characters.
+Compatible up to WordPress 4.9